cbrt-1/CenterStage/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ### Hardware

 This contains the RobotHardware class, which is a centralized class used by the TeleOp and Autonomous OpModes.
-It holds all hardware references and
+It holds all hardware references and common hardware method calls (such as controlling the claw).

 ### Testing